 There have been outbreaks of sexually transmitted HCV infection among men who have HIV and who have sex with men.
 It is recommended that men who have sex with men use condoms to reduce the risk of sexually transmitted HCV and other sexually transmitted infections.

 Can you pass hepatitis C through other types of sexual contact, such as oral and anal sex?

-We do not know if the virus can be spread by oral or anal sex.
 There is no proof that anyone has ever spread the virus through oral sex, although it may be possible.
 Anal sex may damage the lining of the rectum and make it easier to pass the virus through the blood.